Artificial bone: 3D printing of artificial bones

 3D printing is becoming an efficient way to produce artificial bones.
-First, a bone model is created by means of reconstruction of CAT scan images obtained from the patient.
+First, a bone model is created theough reconstruction from CAT scan images of the patient.
 Then the artificial bone materials are used as "filament" for 3D printing.
-According to the resolution grafts, the 3D bone model would be divided into some layers.
-The printer would print a layer, then next one upon the last, and finally producing an artificial bone.
-Most of recently studies show hydroxyapatite (HA) nanocrystals are ideal material for 3D printed artificial bones.
+The printer prints the artificial bone layer by layer.
+Recent studies show hydroxyapatite (HA) nanocrystals are ideal material for 3D printed artificial bones.
 HA nanocrystals are synthesized by wet synthesis using diammonium phosphate and calcium chloride as phosphorus and calcium precursors, respectively.
 Furthermore, polycaprolactone (PCL) can also be used for 3D printing producing of artificial bone in some research reports.
 Compared to repairing damaged bones, 3D printing technique could produce implants which meets personalized repair needs.
 On the other hand, 3D printing techniques produce implants with few adverse effects on patients.
 Host cells of varying classifications, such as lymphocytes and erythrocytes, display minimal immunological response to artificial grafts.

 Advantages

 Material properties

 Effective bone substitute materials should exhibit good mechanical strength along with adequate bioactivity.
 Bioactivity, which is often gauged in terms of dissolution rates and the formation of a mineral layer on the implant surface in-vivo, can be enhanced in biomaterials, in particular hydroxyapatite, by modifying the composition and structure by doping.
-As an alternative to hydroxyaptatite systems, Chitosan composites have been thoroughly studied as one material to use for artificial bone.
+As an alternative to hydroxyaptatite systems, chitosan composites have been thoroughly studied as one material to use for artificial bone.
 Chitosan by itself can be easily modified into complex shapes that include porous structures, making it suitable for cell growth and osteoconduction.
 In addition, chitosan scaffolds are biocompatible and biodegradable, but have low toughness, and the material itself is not osteoconductive.
 Hydroxyapatite, on the other hand, features excellent biocompatibility but is hindered by its brittle nature.
 When implemented with hydroxyapatite as a composite, both the toughness and osteoconductivity significantly improve, making the composite a viable option for material for artificial bone.
 Chitosan can also be used with carbon nanotubes, which have a high Young's modulus (1.0–1.8 TPa), tensile strength (30–200 GPa), elongation at break (10–30%), and aspect ratio (>1,000).
 Carbon nanotubes are very small in size, chemically and structurally stable, and bioactive.
 The composite formed by carbon nanotubes and chitosan greatly improves the toughness of chitosan.
 Nanostructured artificial nacre is another option for creating artificial bone.
 Natural nacre is composed of an arrangement of organic and inorganic layers similar to brick and mortar.
 This along with the ionic crosslinking of tightly folded molecules allow nacre to have high strength and toughness.
 Artificial nacre that mimicked both the structure and the effect of the ionic bonds had a tensile strength similar to natural nacre as well as an ultimate Young's modulus similar to lamellar bone.
 From a mechanical standpoint, this material would be a viable option for artificial bone.